outl1ne/nova-tailwind/README.md

 ## Conflicts

-The Tailwind configuration has been modified so it doesn't conflict with Laravel Nova's variation of Tailwind.
+The Tailwind configuration has been modified so it doesn't conflict with Laravel Nova's variation of Tailwind - **the package is meant to just fill in the gaps.**

 **If you do find some styles being overridden after installing this package, do make an issue and it can definitely be resolved.**